ecomhouse/deliverypointmanager/README.md

 ### Scripts

-To run the application you must run a command: php run.php with parameters.
+Run an application from command:php line run.php with parameters...

 Example:
 ```php